HardikLohogaonkar/ToDoApp/README.md

 # ToDoApp
-A simple ToDo application where you can Add, Delete, Update data using following component
+A simple ToDo application where you can Add, Delete, Update data using following components
 1. Kotlin
 2. MVVM Architecture
 3. Room Database